cwenwen/twitch-practice-in-react/README.md

 ## Description

-On the navbar, there are the top 5 games on Twitch sorted by number of current viewers.
+On the navbar, there are the top 5 games at the moment.
 The main part of the page shows the most popular 24 live streams sorted by current viewers.

 ## File Structure